[Op Amp] Circuit diagram, Types and Applications - Operational Amplifier

 Vout = A(V1-V2) = A(0-V2) = A*-V2 = -AV2

-From this equation, we can say the amplified output signal having a 180-degree phase with respect to the input signal.
+From this equation, we can say the amplified output signal has a 180-degree phase with respect to the input signal.

 Now suppose we applied the input voltage Vin to the Non-Inverting terminal with respect to the Inverting terminal then the output will be